- For Researchers

 MJS Publishing

-The research funders Vetenskapsrådet, Forte, Formas, and Vinnova have made a strategic decision to jointly finance publications in journals that exclusively publish fully open-access content.
-MJS is covered by this decision, which means that all researchers affiliated with any of the participating organizations in the Bibsam consortium can publish in all MJS journals, regardless of article type and without any fees for authors or organizations.
+The research funders the Swedish Research Council, Forte, Formas and Vinnova have decided to jointly fund publishing with publishers that publish only open access journals.
+MJS is included in this decision, which means that all researchers affiliated with any of the organizations participating in the Bibsam Consortium can publish in the publisher’s journals without any fee.

 Oxford University Press